Counselling for Self-destructive Behaviour

-Though it may seem counter-productive that anyone would hinder or sabotage their own goals, happiness or well-being, the truth is that many people live with underlying psychological forces that do just that.
-We are all products of our life experiences and sometimes those experiences create forces within us that hold us back.
-In some cases, these forces can be very self-destructive.
+Though it may seem surprising that anyone would hinder or sabotage their own wellbeing, the truth is that many people live with underlying psychological drives to do just that.
+We are all products of our life experiences and sometimes those experiences create drives to hold us back or hurt ourselves.

 Common self-destructive behaviours include: